kyleingraham/potcake/README.md

     return webApp.run();
 }
 ```

+#### Core Settings
+`behindSecureProxy`

+Default: `false`

+Signal to Potcake that your app is running behind a proxy that you trust.
+This matters when you are using a proxy
+to provide HTTPS for your app.
+In order for Potcake to know that a request is secure, your proxy must signal that using
+headers.
+If your proxy isn't taking control and ignoring those headers from clients then your app is open to being
+coerced into carrying out sensitive actions over an insecure channel.
+Potcake forces the developer to opt in to trusting
+a proxy to prevent accidentally opening up their app to exploitation.

 ### Web App Environment
 You can control the behaviour of your web app based on the environment it's running in via the `WebAppSettings.environment`